Children unlawfully in NZ

 - are unlawfully living in New Zealand with a parent/legal guardian or extended family member

 - have been living continuously in New Zealand with a parent/legal guardian or extended family member for over 6 months

 - have never enrolled in a New Zealand school or has most recently been enrolled as a domestic student.

-There is more detail about these criteria on the Ministry’s education website.
+There is more detail about these criteria on the Ministry’s education website(external link).
 You can also talk to your school about whether you meet all the specific criteria.